run-llama/llama_index/docs/getting_started/v0_10_0_migration.md

 llamaindex-cli upgrade <folder_path>
 ```

-For notebooks, new `pip install` statements are inserting and imports are updated.
+For notebooks, new `pip install` statements are inserted and imports are updated.

 For `.py` and `.md` files, import statements are also updated, and new requirements are printed to the terminal.

 ## Deprecated ServiceContext

 In addition to import changes, the existing `ServiceContext` has been deprecated.
-While it will be supported for a limited time, the preffered way of setting up the same options will be either globally in the `Settings` object or locally in the APIs that use certain modules.
+While it will be supported for a limited time, the preferred way of setting up the same options will be either globally in the `Settings` object or locally in the APIs that use certain modules.

 For example, before you might have had: